 When a ship docks at a pier or docks with other ships, mooring bollards are the fixed endpoints of the cable.

-The crew tightly wraps the cable around the mooring post and uses equipment such as a winch to tighten the cable, establishing a stable connection between the ship and the dock or other vessels.
+The crew tightly wraps the cable around the mooring post and uses equipment such as a winch to tighten the cable, establishing a stable connection between the ship and the bollard dock or other vessels.

 For example, in large ports, when container ships dock, multiple cables are tied to the mooring stakes on both sides of the ship's hull, which act as "anchor points" to firmly secure the ship to the berth.